dre-yo/blind-75-Cpp/README.md

 # BLIND 75 In C++
 ## Compile Instructions
-- Edit the SRC variable in the makefile to match the .cc file you want to compile
+This code can be ran using the Makefile

-- Run the following command in terminal:
+Use the following command:
- `make`
-- **NOTE** can run the following in terminal if the output file is not deleted:
+`make file={basename}`
+where {basename} is replaced by the basename of the file

+for example when running two_sum.cc:
-`make clean`
+`make file=two_sum`